-Since it’s a London staple and I love fish, this was right up my ally.
+Since it’s a London staple and I love fish, this was right up my alley.
 It was HUGE.
-We’re talking Texas size portions y’all.
+We’re talking Texas-size portions y’all.
 I’m not sure I even ate half, but it left plenty for JP to try.
 He’s very good at making me look like I ate most of my meal.

 Time to talk about my most favorite meal of the day, breakfast!
 Across the street from our hotel was a cafe called Petit Dejeuner.
 It’s probably my favorite place ever.
 One word.
 Carbs.
-The basic breakfast came with a hot coffee drink, orange juice, a regular or chocolate croissant and assorted breads.
+The basic breakfast came with a hot coffee drink, orange juice, a regular or chocolate croissant, and assorted bread.
 To make it even better, they also have their own homemade spreads and jams.

 We ended up going back again for our last breakfast because I liked it so much.
 The second time I had to get another London staple, porridge!
 I opted to add bananas and honey.
 Yum!